-• HUD Programs - This special revenue fund accounts for the subsidy to low and moderate-income families for the rental of decent and safe dwellings under the U.S. Housing Act Section 8 programs.
+• HUD Programs - This special revenue fund accounts for the subsidy to low and moderateincome families for the rental of decent and safe dwellings under the U.S. Housing Act Section 8 programs.

-(A Component Unit of the Government Development Bank for Puerto Rico) Notes to Basic Financial Statements For the Year Ended June 30, 2021
+(A Component Unit of the Government Development Bank for Puerto Rico) Notes to Basic Financial Statements For the Year Ended June 30, 2022

 - HOME Programs This special revenue fund is used to account for the specific revenue sources related to the HOME Program.
 The objectives of this special revenue fund include (1) expanding the supply of decent and affordable housing, particularly housing for low and very low-income families; (2) strengthening the abilities of state and local governments to design and implement strategies for achieving adequate supplies of decent, affordable housing; (3) providing financial and technical assistance to participating jurisdictions, including the development of model programs for affordable low-income housing; and (4) extending and strengthening partnerships among all levels of government and the private sector, including for-profit and nonprofit organizations, in the production and operation of affordable housing. - CDBG Programs This special revenue fund is used to account for the specific revenue sources related to the subrecipient agreements entered between the Authority and PRDOH on September 19, 2019, and July 2, 2020, to administer Community Development Block Grant Disaster Recovery (CDBG-DR) funds.
 Under the first agreement, the PRDOH allocated \$100 million to the Authority, which will be used in conjunction with the Low-Income Housing Tax Credit Program for the construction of affordable rental housing.
 Under the second agreement, the PRDOH allocated \$156 million to the Authority to undertake the Homebuyer Assistance Program.
 This program will provide financial assistance to qualified homebuyers to cover closing costs and down payment assistance.
-The Authority will be reimbursed from these allocations for certain costs incurred in the management of these programs. - Affordable Housing Subsidy Programs This special revenue fund is used to account for the proceeds of specific local revenue sources under the different subsidy programs of the Authority, which are as follows: - → Affordable Housing Mortgage Subsidy Programs (AHMSP) Act No. 124 -Under this program, the Authority commits to provide a subsidy for the down payment and/or the principal and interest payments on mortgage loans originated under a predetermined schedule of originations.
+The Authority will be reimbursed from these allocations for certain costs incurred in the management of these programs. - ARPA Program This special revenue fund accounts for revenue sources of the American Rescue Plan Act (ARPA) that is intended to prevent mortgage delinquencies and defaults, foreclosures, loss of utilities or home energy services, and displacement of homeowners experiencing financial hardship after January 21, 2020, as a result of the COVID 19 pandemic. - Affordable Housing Subsidy Programs This special revenue fund is used to account for the proceeds of specific local revenue sources under the different subsidy programs of the Authority, which are as follows: - → Affordable Housing Mortgage Subsidy Programs (AHMSP) Act No. 124 -Under this program, the Authority commits to provide a subsidy for the down payment and/or the principal and interest payments on mortgage loans originated under a predetermined schedule of originations.
 Loans originated, as well as servicing, are kept by the originating financial institution.
-There was no open schedule of originations under this program as of June 30, 2021. - → My New Home Program This program has revenues provided by Act No. 122 of August 6, 2010, as amended, which assigned to the Authority, in perpetuity, a portion of no less than 85% of the unreserved monies and other liquid funds abandoned or unclaimed in financial institutions that will be transferred to the general fund of the Commonwealth.
-This program provides subsidies to eligible families for the purchase of a principal residence through reimbursement of origination and closing costs. - → My Own Home Program This program has revenues provided by Act No. 34 of June 26, 2014.
-This program provides subsidies to eligible families for the purchase of a principal residence through reimbursement of origination and closing costs.
+There was no open schedule of originations under this program as of June 30, 2022. - → My New Home Program This program has revenues provided by Act No. 122 of August 6, 2010, as amended, which assigned to the Authority, in perpetuity, a portion of no less than 85% of the unreserved monies and other liquid funds abandoned or unclaimed in financial institutions that will be transferred to the general fund of the

-(A Component Unit of the Government Development Bank for Puerto Rico) Notes to Basic Financial Statements For the Year Ended June 30, 2021
+(A Component Unit of the Government Development Bank for Puerto Rico) Notes to Basic Financial Statements For the Year Ended June 30, 2022